Teresa Boccia

 In this sense, it is necessary to promote housing policies that respond to the specific affordability needs of different groups of women, through a variety of context-specific, gender-sensitive measures and security of land tenure and inheritance rights that ensure adequate housing for women in different family and marital status situations.
 In order for this to be translated into concrete actions, it is essential to incorporate the gender perspective in housing policies in order to identify needs and solutions.

-- To approach housing design from a gender perspective, providing a set of recommendations and suggestions for the integration of relevant aspects in residential architecture.
+- Approach housing design from a gender perspective, providing a set of recommendations and suggestions for the integration of relevant aspects in residential architecture.

 - Insert a series of actions to raise awareness on the integration of the gender perspective in housing, the city, the territory and mobility in order to promote social inclusion in living spaces.

-- Contribute to gender equality through the active participation of women and gender mainstreaming policies in urban spaces and urban planning.
+- Contribute to gender equality through the active participation of women and young and gender mainstreaming policies in urban spaces and urban planning.

 - Promote the introduction of the gender perspective in the urban process, in the part referring to building projects, in order to meet these objectives in public housing projects.

-- Identify a checklist of actions, strategies and policies, criteria to encourage projects, materials and technical solutions in residential construction that facilitate energy saving and the daily life of all people living in cities, in particular women.
+- Identify a checklist of actions, strategies and policies, criteria to encourage projects, materials and technical solutions in residential construction that facilitate energy saving and the daily life of all people living in cities, in particular women and young .